Race: Springville City Council

 What sets you apart from other candidates?

-8 years of experience of serving on the City Council, also the business that I am in allows me to network with many individuals on a County and State level.
-In the past this has been a very effective way of drawing new and exciting developments to Springville.
+8 years of experience of serving on the City Council, also the business that I am in gives me great networking opportunities with many individuals on a County and State level that can benefit our community.
+In the past this has been a very effective way of drawing new and exciting developments to Springville from getting TRCC Board support for the golf course and Arts Museum to business development and road construction input and prioritization.

 What relevant experience do you have for this position?

-Business management, Sales, and small business owner, along with being involved with many different boards and commissions have given me in-depth real world experience that have allowed me to overcome many obstacles at a city level in the past and make things happen.
+Business management, Sales, and small business owner, along with being involved with many different boards and commissions have given me in-depth, real world experience that has allowed me to overcome many obstacles faced by the city in the past and make things happen.

 What previous elected positions have you held?